 Investigations into market abuse may take a long time before they are brought into the public eye, especially where abusive behaviours span over a number of years.
 But one thing is certain, regulators are becoming more sophisticated with their own in-house surveillance systems, and they expect firms to be in the position to detect at the very least the same abusive behaviours they do, and to be capable of investigating and stopping these behaviours when they see them.

-In the UK, the FCA has on numerous occasions expressed the importance of an effective market abuse control framework.
-Suspicious transactions that are identified by the regulators and for which a STOR has not been filed, triggers an alarm about the appropriateness and effectiveness of a firm’s market abuse systems and controls.
+Section 4c(a)(5) of the Commodities Exchange Act prohibits disruptive trading, practices or conduct.
+“Spoofing” under the act covers all bid and ask activity in all products traded on registered entities, including DCMs and SEFs.
+The action against JP Morgan highlights the importance of an effective market abuse control framework.
+Suspicious transactions that are identified by the regulators triggers an alarm about the appropriateness and effectiveness of a firm’s market abuse systems and controls.